-The Board is mindful of the economic environment and structural changes that are occurring in the financial markets industry alongside regulatory changes, including changes to the supervision of brokers.
+The Board is mindful of the economic environment and structural changes that are occurring in the financial markets industry.
 In this context, the Board continues to pay close regard to the importance of maintaining the adequacy of the funds held in the NGF in order to be in a position to meet claims that may arise.
 In previous years the SEGC Board has voiced its concerns about payments from the NGF to the Financial Industry Development Account (FIDA) based on Ministerial approvals.
 More recently given the anticipated depletion of funds as a result of claims on the Fund, the SEGC board resolved not to pay the final Australian Securities and Investment Commission (ASIC) supervision levy of \$1,465,000 for the year ended 30 June 2017.
-The SEGC board has established a Capital and Investment Committee to make recommendations to the Board with respect to capital management and investments.
+While the Fund is now below the minimum amount, no further FIDA payments may be made out of the NGF until the Fund is replenished.
+Currently, there are no outstanding Ministerial approvals of FIDA funding.
+The Capital and Investment Committee established by the SEGC Board, continues to actively monitor the NGF's capital and investments to make recommendations to the Board with respect to capital management and investments.